All Episodes

 The blowing up of the beepers, pagers, and older technology.

-And what ended up happening, guys, was and I think it was the New York Times that reported this, which is fucking insane.
+And what ended up happening, guys, was, and I think it was the New York Times that reported this, which is fucking insane.

-Gotta give Israel, I guess, their credit on this one.
+Got to give Israel, I guess, their credit on this one.

-So Israel intercepted uh basically were able to get these pagers and all these other things destined for Lebanon, and they put bombs in them, and then they uh let them kind of walk.
+So Israel intercepted, basically were able to get these pagers and all these other things destined for Lebanon, and they put bombs in them.

 The Hezbollah fighters got them, and then they detonated them almost 10 years later.

-I think something like eight to nine years ago, they had put these explosives in, and then they simultaneously detonated them on two separate days.
+I think something like eight to nine years ago, they had put these explosives in.

 Hezbollah operatives in Lebanon exploded, which then left them on high alert.